Are There Various Forms of Cognitive Therapy?

 However, certain therapists might use other forms of cognitive-based therapies, and cognitive-behavioral therapy is only one option.
 Learning how these forms of treatment function, the types of cognitive therapy, and how to get support can help you find a valuable professional for your needs.

-These therapies can also treat mental illness, including anxiety disorders, obsessive compulsive disorder, post-traumatic stress disorder, and borderline personality disorder, and eating disorders, among others.
+These therapies can also treat mental illness, including anxiety disorders, obsessive-compulsive disorder, post-traumatic stress disorder, and borderline personality disorder, and eating disorders, among others.
 They do this by focusing on how thoughts might contribute to symptoms.
 Although thoughts may not be the cause of mental health concerns, they can worsen symptom severity for many.
 By addressing negative thoughts, cognitive distortions, and irrational beliefs, therapists can help patients decrease maladaptive behaviors and boost overall mental health.

 With CBT's popularity, various types of cognitive therapy have arisen, including the following.

-Cognitive-behavioral play therapy is a common variant of the therapy that is used when treating children.
+Cognitive-behavioral play therapy is a common variant of cognitive behavior therapy that is used when treating children.
 A cognitive therapist can gain insights into a child's mental health and well-being by watching them play, having conversations about play, and learning about their imagination.
 Children may feel uncomfortable expressing themselves verbally, and play therapy can allow them to act out or imagine what they feel.
 The therapist can take note of this information to develop a treatment plan.

 This type of cognitive behavioral therapy may involve asking a child to choose toys out of a toy box and telling them to play freely or techniques where a therapist may ask a child to draw a picture or use the toys to communicate specific scenarios.
 The therapist can start recognizing behavioral patterns and developing techniques to help the child or their family.

 Parents may also partake in cognitive play therapy through family sessions.
 It can be used to teach parents how to communicate with their children by playing with them.
+In this way, this version of behavior therapy (CBT) is appropriate for all ages even if it is most commonly used for children.

 For example, a client with a fear of needles may start exposure therapy by watching a video of someone getting a shot, then talking about getting a shot, then looking at a needle.
 At the end of the exposure, after many sessions, they might go to a clinic to get a saline solution through an IV or get a vaccine they've been avoiding while their therapist accompanies them.

 Learning how to breathe and relax your mind can be part of exposure therapy.
 During the exposures, panic may arise.
-The CBT therapist can help the client take deep breaths, regulate their nervous system, and tolerate fear.
+The CBT therapist can help the client take deep breaths, control their nervous system, and tolerate fear.
 Through these exercises, the client may see that their fear is not harming them.
 Exposure therapy has been found especially effective in treating obsessive-compulsive disorder (OCD).

 Exposure therapy or desensitization therapy is often paired with cognitive-behavioral talk therapy, allowing the client to talk about their experiences with their therapist after the exposure.

-Dialectical Behavior Therapy (DBT)
+Dialectical behavior therapy (DBT)

-- Mindfulness
+• Mindfulness

-- Distress tolerance
+• Distress tolerance

-- Interpersonal effectiveness
+• Interpersonal effectiveness

 These modules help clients experience painful emotions, distressing behavioral patterns, and confusing thoughts.
 It was developed to treat borderline personality disorder (BPD) but can be effective for many mental health concerns.